 3A: Caring for Wisconsin’s Caregivers: A Panel on Advancing Health Workforce Well Being Across Hospital Settings

-Rising patient complexity, and an aging population are demographic factors largely beyond the state’s control, that will continue to increase health care demand and stress on the health care workforce for decades to come.
-Recognizing the urgency to support and sustain those who care for Wisconsin’s communities, the Advancing a Healthier Wisconsin Endowment (AHW) selected the Health Workforce Well Being Initiative as a landmark investment and awarded the Wisconsin Hospital Association (WHA) the responsibility to lead this transformative statewide effort.
-This session will highlight the early work, vision, and impact of the five year initiative to strengthen workforce well being across all care settings.
-Grounded in evidence, national standards, and the Dr. Lorna Breen Heroes’ Foundation multi phase model, the initiative is building a statewide infrastructure to equip hospitals and health systems with tools, resources, training, and other strategies to better support clinician well being.
+Rising patient complexity and an aging population are demographic factors, largely beyond the state’s control, that will continue to increase health care demand and stress on the health care workforce for decades to come.
+Recognizing the urgency to support and sustain those who care for Wisconsin’s communities, the Advancing a Healthier Wisconsin Endowment (AHW) selected the Health Workforce Well Being Initiative as a landmark investment and awarded WHA the responsibility to lead this transformative statewide effort.
+This session will highlight the early work, vision and impact of the five-year initiative to strengthen workforce well being across all care settings.
+Grounded in evidence, national standards and the Dr. Lorna Breen Heroes’ Foundation (LBF) multi-phase model, this initiative is building a statewide infrastructure to equip hospitals and health systems with tools, resources, training and other strategies to better support clinician well being.

 3B: National Perspectives: Rural Health Transformation Programs

-Identifying key commonalities across states, compare and contrasting different State operating models for the Rural Health Transformation Programs, with examples of unique State programs.
+Join us in identifying key commonalities across states, comparing different state operating models for the Rural Health Transformation Programs, with examples of unique state programs.

 3C: Top 10 Rural Hospital Wins for 2026 that can be implemented without draining your finances

-In this session, a presentation of practical, low-cost performance improvements that rural hospitals can implement across finance, nursing, HR, operations, and clinics will be shared.
-Also, the conditions that make these strategies effective in small and rural settings will be explored.
-Early-warning signs of operational or financial fragility that can be mitigated through targeted improvements will be discussed.
-In addition, an examination of how cross-department teams can collaborate to achieve measurable gains without major new investments will be provided.
+In this session, a presentation of practical, low-cost performance improvements that rural hospitals can implement across finance, nursing, HR, operations and clinics will be shared.
+The conditions that make these strategies effective in small and rural settings will also be explored.
+Early warning signs of operational or financial fragility that can be mitigated through targeted improvements will be discussed.
+In addition, an examination of how cross-departmental teams collaborate to achieve measurable gains without major new investments will be provided.
 Finally, ten evidence-based strategies that rural hospitals across Wisconsin and the U.S. have used to strengthen performance in the past 12–24 months will be shared.

-Kris Jacobson, MBA, LNHA,LALD – CEO/Owner Momentum Healthcare Solutions Group and Matthew Borchardt, MBA, CPA – Atrelis Co
+Kris Jacobson, MBA, LNHA,LALD, CEO/Owner, Momentum Healthcare Solutions Group

 Join us for a gourmet dinner, while networking with peers and visiting the expansive group of WHA Corporate Members who are in attendance and ready to share their products and services to assist WHA member hospitals with their needs.